-As peak oil fears fade, water is emerging as the next resource crisis.
-While water supplies have always been huge, the cost of purifying water (including waste and sea water) is too high to help the areas of greatest need.
+As peak oil fears fade, water has emerged as the next resource crisis.
+While water supplies have always been huge, the cost to purify water (including waste and sea water) is too high to help the areas that need it most.

 I’m convinced, though, that a solution has been found.
-And many experts at the Department of Energy and the National Science Foundation agree.
-The technology does not involve the standard polymeric membranes or even graphene.
+And experts at the Department of Energy and the National Science Foundation agree.
+The technology does not use standard polymeric membranes or even graphene.
 Rather, it comes from drug development biotechnologies honed by the pharmaceutical industry.

-Agua Via struggled initially to explain its breakthrough to conventional polymeric membrane chemists who have purified water using a technology that is almost 50-years old.
-Agua Via’s radically new approach utilizes science far outside the industry’s expertise (which is polymer filters that use more energy when used to remove smaller contaminants).
+Agua Via has struggled to explain its breakthrough to conventional polymeric membrane chemists.
+This is because the industry relies on a technology that is almost 50 years old.
+Agua Via’s new approach uses a science far outside the industry’s expertise (polymer filters that use more energy when removing smaller contaminants).

-The chief scientist behind Agua Via’s breakthroughs, Martin Edelstein PhD, is an organic chemist with a long history in the pharmaceutical business.
+The chief scientist behind Agua Via’s breakthroughs, Martin Edelstein PhD, is an organic chemist.
+He also has a long history in the pharmaceutical business.
 His approach to water purification was informed by an industry that makes molecularly precise materials using the same principles of organic chemistry that our bodies do.

 Nanotechnology and water purification

 The term “molecularly precise manufacturing” tends to be associated with nanotechnology.
-Scientists who work at this scale aspire to manipulate individual atoms.
-These scientists work “top down,” trying to make large structures ever smaller.
+Scientists who work at this scale aspire to build with individual atoms.
+They work “top down,” trying to make large structures ever smaller.

-Drug makers, however, already do atomically precise manufacturing.
+But, drug makers already do atomically precise manufacturing.
 In the drug business, a single out-of-place atom in a drug molecule is not just a mistake… it can be lethal.
 In the cut-throat world of drug companies, they’ve learned to be both precise and cost efficient.
-Nanotechnologists can only do so at much greater expense.
+Nanotechnologists can only do so at a much greater cost.

-The building blocks of Agua Via’s technology are 150 atom “pores,” each the equivalent of a sophisticated pharmaceutical.
+The building blocks of Agua Via’s technology are 150 atom “pores.”
+Each is the equivalent of a complex pharmaceutical.
 The pores, floating in perfectly still water, are coaxed to self-assemble into precise molecular configurations to create a one atomic layer thick membrane.
 This is done by manipulating the covalent bonding forces that hold molecules together.

-Their vision was a nanomembrane that would let only those desirable molecules that are found in water pass through.
+Their vision was a nanomembrane that would allow only the desirable molecules found in water to pass through.
 This would occur no matter what was in the untreated source.
-While this may seem a fantastical goal, it’s happening right now in your body… in every membrane of every cell.
+While this may seem like a big stretch, it’s happening right now in your body… in every membrane of every cell.

 The human body provides a key to water filtration

-One man who did not dismiss the idea was former secretary of state George Schultz, who has excelled in government, academia and business.
+One man who did not dismiss the idea was former secretary of state George Schultz.
 Schultz has long thought that conflict over scarce water resources is a major cause of war and strife.
 So he took the company’s science to a biochemist friend Paul Berg PhD.
 Berg is the Nobel laureate who pioneered genetic engineering in 1970 and helped launch the biotech success story Genentech.

 The US government endorses this breakthrough

-Many water industry professionals have now reviewed Agua Via’s technology.
-They want to help the company turn the technology into a reality.
+Many experts in the water industry have now reviewed Agua Via’s technology.
+They want to help the company turn the process into a reality.
 If things go well, the global water crisis may join peak oil as a former problem in as little as five years.
-For more information, click on this link.